 The committee has been recognized for embodying the characteristics of what the OCBA committees are meant to be: communities of practice.
 The Committee of the Year awards are given each year at the OCBA’s Annual Meeting to those committees that have accomplished significant results.

 The announcement was made by the firm’s President and CEO, Steven D. Sallen.
-“Katie and Pattie exemplify the leadership and engaged participation that creates positive results in their roles at the Oakland County Bar Association and within our firm.
-We are pleased that the committees they lead have been recognized for the hard work and dedication they both continuously display,” stated Sallen.
+“Katie exemplifies the leadership and engaged participation that creates positive results in her role at the Oakland County Bar Association and within our firm.
+We are pleased that the committee she leads has been recognized for the hard work and dedication she continuously displays,” stated Sallen.

 Brown is a shareholder in Maddin Hauser’s Corporate and Employment practice groups.
 Specializing in employment law, she focuses primarily on counseling employers to take proactive measures to prevent more costly claims of wrongful termination, discrimination, harassment, and improper payment of wages.
 She has been recognized among Michigan Lawyers Weekly’s 2016 Up and Coming Lawyers, named a Rising Star by Michigan Super Lawyers® from 2014-2017, received a Pro Bono Accomplishment Award from the U.S. District Court for the Eastern District of Michigan, and was recognized in 2017 with the Member of the Year Award from the Women's Bar Association.